A generalized central limit theorem for critical marked Hawkes processes: Introduction

-where $C$ is a positive constant, that does not depend on $f$ and $G^{(\alpha)}$ denotes the potential of an $\alpha$-stable L\'evy process totally skewed to the right.
-See Theorem \ref{thm:main}a).
+where $C$ is a positive constant, that does not depend on $f$, $G^{(\alpha)}$ denotes the potential of an $\alpha$-stable L\'evy process totally skewed to the right and $L_{1+\beta}$ is a $(1+\beta)$-stable random measure with Lebesgue control measure and skewness intensity $1$ (cf. \cite{ST} for the definitions).

 In the case when $\nu$ has finite variance the limit process for $(X_T(t))_{t\ge 0}$ is the same as for the not marked Hawkes process in Theorem 2.14 of \cite{HorstXu}, that is, it has the form \eqref{e:HorstXu_lim}.
-We also have convergence of $X_T$ in law in $\SprimeR$ to a centered Gaussian random variable $X$, such that for $f\in \SprimeR$ the variance of $\<X,f\>$ has the form \eqref{e:scaling} with $\beta=1$.
+We also have convergence of $X_T$ in law in $\SprimeR$ to a centered Gaussian random variable $X$, such that for $f\in \SprimeR$ the variance of $\<X,f\>$ has the form

 It should be stressed that our approach is different from that of Horst and Xu \cite{HorstXu}.
 The method of \cite{HorstXu} consisted in the study of the solutions to equations with respect to a Poisson random measure and using convergence theorems for martingales.
 We rely very strongly on the branching property of the marked Hawkes process.
-We prove convergence by working with the Laplace transforms.
+We prove convergence by working with Laplace transforms and making use of the branching representation of marked Hawkes processes.
 A major difficulty is also caused by the fact that we consider marked Hawkes processes and that we allow the marks to be heavy tailed.
 Moreover, our method may be extended beyond the world of Hawkes processes and may be applied to other self-exciting processes (see e.g. Theorem \ref{thm:beta_branching}).